chronogolf/nativescript-store-update/README.md

 ## Localization

-Translations are handled via json files which are located in `src/i18n` folder and required by hand in the `src/helpers/locales.helper.ts` file.
+The plugin contains some default translations inside json files located in `src/i18n` folder and required by hand in the `src/helpers/locales.helper.ts` file.
+You can also specify a custom translation in the plugin initialization through the configuraiton options.
 If you want to contribute a regionalized translation, you must use the `lang-regionCode` format specified in [Apple doc](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html), but with the country lowercased (ex: `fr-ca`, `en-us`)

 ## API